SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Microsoft Bracelet'
+name: 'Answer 3 : Coke in Stock'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|718|Microsoft Bracelet
+title: quiz|850|Coke in Stock
 labels: ''
 assignees: ''